 On Barry's property, he has been participating in the research for the High Fire Project.
-He has fenced off sections of his pasture of differing altitudes and vegetation as controlled experimental sites to gauge the effects of grazing and prescribed burns on the ecology and carbon emissions.
+He fenced off sections of his pasture to conduct controlled experiments that measure the effects of grazing and prescribed burns on the ecology and carbon emissions.